 His tenacity and unwavering belief in his idea is the reason Shaun is where he is today.
 Shaun confessed that, “I’m not one to dwell on rejection – I’m a believer that out of something not-so-good, comes good!” and so without the Dragons’ investment, Shaun self-financed the Teezer venture by using his savings and re-mortgaging his Brixton flat.
 The bold risk paid off as the high-street store giant Boots was the first store to sell the brush and was soon followed by internationally famed salon chains Toni & Guy and Regis.
-35,000 brushes were sold in the first year and because of the rapid growth in consumer sales in the UK, Tangle Teezer began exporting the brushes worldwide.
+The small business was a hit, with 35,000 brushes being sold in the first year and because of the rapid growth in consumer sales in the UK, Tangle Teezer began exporting the brushes worldwide.

 A Global Success

 Shaun attributes the global success of Tangle Teezer to the lack of cultural barriers.
 He stated that, “Hair problems are pretty universal – whether it’s detangling or wanting to achieve the perfect blow-dry, and the Tangle Teezer suits all types of hair”.
 Britain is also recognised as a leader in hair innovation, therefore Tangle Teezer has a global appeal because of its Britishness- a big factor the Dragons’ clearly failed to pick up on.